As you begin your planning it makes sense to consider your audience, and potential audience, carefully.

 HMD offers an opportunity for cinemas and film clubs to reach new audiences with rewarding films that challenge discrimination and prejudice.
-To help your cinema mark HMD we have a number of programming ideas and advice in our Information for Cinemas factsheet.
+To help your cinema mark HMD we have a number of programming ideas and advice in our Get involved guide for cinemas

 HMD activities can provide an opportunity for faith and interfaith organisations to commemorate and celebrate how those who hold differing beliefs can work together in neighbourhoods and wider society.
-We produced a factsheet for Your faith/ interfaith organisation and Holocaust Memorial Day 2013.
+We have produced a Get involved guides for faith/interfaith groups

 The Council of Christians and Jews and Churches Together in Britain and Ireland create an annual resource pack for interfaith services which will be released closer to Holocaust Memorial Day.

 As important hubs of their community, libraries can play a key role in bringing their neighbourhoods together to create a safer, better future.
-We have a factsheet with Information for Libraries on how to get involved in HMD.
+We have a Get involved guide for libraries

 We’re aware of the continued need for local authorities to reduce their expenditure, and it is for this reason that all of the advice and resources we provide are free of charge.
 There are many ways of organising a HMD event for little or no cost.